 Making a greenhouse at your home can be done in a matter of a few hours.
 Always choose a flat area where there is little obstruction to direct sunlight.

 Some do it as part of landscaping your garden.
 Wooden frames can be used to support the glass/plastic enclosure.
-For removal of rainwater, attach PVC pipes to the foundation’s side-boards.
-For heating water requirements, use PVC pipes, which can run along with the frames of your greenhouse.
+For the removal of rainwater, attach PVC pipes to the foundation’s sideboards.
+For heating water requirements, use PVC pipes, which can run along the frames of your greenhouse.

 What is the best type of glass for a greenhouse?

-Different types of glass material exist for making a greenhouse most efficient.
+Different types of glass material exist for making a greenhouse the most efficient.